AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-ecommerce.md

      ![](../assets/Screen_Shot_2015-11-17_at_12.16.43_PM.png){: width="500"}

-1. Changes are saved automatically, so just click the **Back to Connections** button when you\'re finished.
+1. Changes are saved automatically, so just click the **Back to Connections** button when you're finished.

 ## Connecting multiple GA profiles to MBI

 You may have multiple websites connected to a single GA account, identified by their own GA profile ID.
 In this case, you will have the option of including all your profile IDs in MBI.
-Just check the profile IDs you\'d like to include during the profile selection step.
+Just check the profile IDs you'd like to include during the profile selection step.

-To identify a particular website\'s Google Analytics Profile ID:
+To identify a particular website's Google Analytics Profile ID:

 1. Log into Google Analytics
-1. Go to the particular website\'s GA dashboard
+1. Go to the particular website's GA dashboard
-1. Look at the URL - the Profile ID corresponds to the 8 numbers following \"p\" at the end of the line: e.g. www.google.com/analytics/web/#home/a11345062w43527078p**XXXXXXXX**/
+1. Look at the URL - the Profile ID corresponds to the 8 numbers following "p" at the end of the line: e.g. www.google.com/analytics/web/#home/a11345062w43527078p**XXXXXXXX**/

 ## Disconnecting Google ECommerce from MBI {#disconnect}

 1. Visit your Google [account settings](https://www.google.com/accounts/) page.
-1. Under the Security section,  and click the \'edit\' link next to Authorizing applications and sites.
+1. Under the Security section,  and click the 'edit' link next to Authorizing applications and sites.
-1. Click the \'revoke access\' link next to MBI.
+1. Click the 'revoke access' link next to MBI.

 ## Related: